 - Dubai is the largest city in the United Arab Emirates.
-It is one of the seven emirates, which comprise the country.
+It is one of the seven emirates that comprise the country.
 Interestingly, there are no formal borders between the Emirates.
 In the early days of forming the U.A.E., frontier disputes occurred often, but that’s been long forgotten.
 Despite not being the actual capital, many consider Dubai to be the commercial capital of the U.A.E.

 - Until the 1930s, the pearl industry was the main source of income for the region.
 The Great Depression and the cultivating of pearls completely destroyed it.
 Trading goods, especially gold, in the fast-growing Emirate became the new livelihood.

 - There are several reasons for the nickname City of Gold.
 For starters, one of the most profitable industries in the Emirate has been gold trading.
 Later, the rapid growth – especially in the beginning of the 21st century – required enormous investments.
-And last but not least, you can literally see gold, luxury, and display of wealth everywhere in the city.
+And last but not least, Dubai is famous for literally displaying gold, luxury, and signs of wealth everywhere you look.

 - Dubai’s wealth doesn’t come from oil any more.
 In the mid-1960s, oil was found off the coast of Dubai.
 The fresh opportunity attracted workers from Asia and the Middle East.
 The city’s population skyrocketed and the infrastructure expanded greatly.
 Although the oil industry contributed enormously for the development of modern Dubai, the Emirate’s reserves were never as huge as neighboring Abu Dhabi’s, for example.
 However, the rulers of Dubai made smart choices and invested the oil and trading revenues in infrastructure and tourism.
 The first hotel opened in 1959, and more followed shortly after.